MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-treeinitialstate-property.md

 ## Remarks

-In the client, users can change whether a list opens collapsed or expanded by selecting the **Toggle Expand/Collapse All** on the first column heading of the page.
-If they want to revert back to the default setting for the page, they clear personalization of the page.
+Users can change whether a list opens collapsed or expanded.
+To change behavior, they select the **Toggle Expand/Collapse All** on the first column heading in the list.
+If they want to revert back to the default setting, they clear personalization of the page.

 ## Example